-- 63. As outlined above, information relating to Conduct and Performance Committee proceedings is publicly available on the website. - 64.
-If the GDC receives a request for Practice Committee information which is no longer on the website, the GDC will provide the information which was published within the last 5 years. - 65.
+60. As outlined above, information relating to Professional Conduct and Professional Performance Committee proceedings is publicly available on the Hearings service website.

+- 61. If the Hearings service receives a request for practice committee information, which is no longer on the website, it will provide the information which was published within the last five years. - 62.
 The GDC does not publish transcripts of its public hearings; any requests for transcripts must be made in writing and will be considered under the Freedom of Information Act.
-Transcripts from the private sections of a hearing will never be disclosed except to the parties. - 66.
-Exhibits presented during Practice Committee proceedings are not public documents and will not be published or provided to anyone who was not a party to the case, even if they were in attendance at the hearing.
+Transcripts from the private sections of a hearing will never be disclosed except to the parties. - 63.
+Exhibits presented during practice committee proceedings are not public documents and will not be published or provided to anyone who was not a party to the case, even if they attended the hearing.
 If a document is referenced or quoted in public during a hearing, this reference will be included in the transcript of the hearing.
-A request for the disclosure of the transcript is dealt with at paragraphs 60 and 65.
+A request for the disclosure of the transcript is described below.

-Disclosure of Interim Orders Committee Information
+Disclosure of Interim Orders Committee information

-67. The Interim Order Committee listings calendar is published on the GDCwebsite.
+64. Initial Interim Order Committee listings are published on the Hearings service website.

-Disclosure of Investigating Committee Information
+Disclosure of Investigating Committee information

-68. The Investigating Committee meets in private so its deliberations and determinations are not publicly available.
+65. The Investigating Committee meets in private, so its deliberations and determinations are not publicly available.
 The GDC will not disclose details of investigations at this stage to any enquirers, including the media, unless a published warning has been issued.
 The exception to this rule is where the GDC considers that limited or confidential disclosure is necessary for the protection of the public or otherwise in the public interest, for example by sharing information with third parties such as the police.

-Public and Private Hearings
+Public and private hearings

-69. The determination of a statutory committee hearing which took place in private will not be disclosed.
+66. The determination of a statutory committee hearing which took place in private will not be disclosed.
 If the hearing took place partly in public and partly in private, only parts of the decision which refer to the public part of the hearing will be considered for disclosure.

-Disclosure of Transcripts
+Disclosure of transcripts

-70. The GDC will consider a request under the Freedom of Information Act for the transcript of a statutory committee hearing which took place in public, except for the Interim Orders Committee.
+67. The GDC will consider a request under the Freedom of Information Act for the transcript of a statutory committee hearing which took place in public, except for the Interim Orders Committee.
 The transcript of a statutory committee hearing which took place in private will not be disclosed.